vchavarria1995/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
-How can you tell?
+How can you tell? the closure in this function is the return function(), you can tell because it is the inner function and can reference the 2 variables outside of it
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The string text "Dan rolled a" stays the same, the number is always random, you could change dansRoll to zoesRoll to roll for zoe instead.
 c.
-What is the lexical scope of `newRoll`?
+What is the lexical scope of `newRoll`? function personalDice(name)

 ### Task 3 - Stretch Goals